tammyd/tammyd.github.io/index.md

-### Hey there!

-Welcome.
-For one reason or another, you've found my little corner of the web.
-Glad you came.

-### Who am I?
+### Welcome

-Glad you asked.
 My name's Tammy.
 Professionally, I'm a web developer, technical & team lead, and metaphorical herder of cats in the Vancouver, BC Canada area.
 When not at work I do a lot of the same as well, but the cat herding is a little more literal.
 Technology, development and these domesticated animals us humans call pets are passions of mine.

 ### What are you working on?